0xbitx/rat/README.md

 #### **Session commands**
 ---
 * running
-  * This will return all the running modules (Stream, Cam, Audio, Keylogger, Talk), what client this module is running on & what index that module is bound to, because you can run as many modules on any & all clients at any time you will need to specify that modules id when using module commands shown below.
+  * This will return all the running modules (stream, cam, audio, keylogger, talk), what client this module is running on & what index that module is bound to, because you can run as many modules on any & all clients at any time, you will need to specify that modules id when using module commands shown below.

 * stream [ip:port]
 * stream kill (stream index)